zieren/eltern-emailer/text.md

 ## Overview

-Eltern-Emailer is an unofficial email interface for communicating with German schools using `*.eltern-portal.org` or `schulmanager-online.de`.
+Eltern-Emailer is an unofficial email interface for communicating with German schools using `*.isy-schule.de`, `schulmanager-online.de` or `*.eltern-portal.org`.
 It allows you to simply use your email client instead of having to log into yet another website.
 This has several advantages:

 * **Saves time**<br>
 You see new information immediately, including attachments.